Local Hazard Mitigation Plan

 The federal Disaster Mitigation Act of 2000 (DMA) requires all cities, counties, and special districts to adopt a Local Hazard Mitigation Plan (LHMP) to receive disaster mitigation funding from the Federal Emergency Management Agency (FEMA).
 This plan must be adopted by local government every five years.
 The DMA provides that a local agency may adopt a Local Hazard Mitigation Plan or participate in the preparation of and adopt a Multi-Jurisdictional Hazard Mitigation Plan.

-Palo Alto Annex to the Santa Clara County Local Hazard Mitigation Plan
+Palo Alto Annex to the Santa Clara County Multi-Jurisdictional Hazard Mitigation Plan (2023)

-The City of Palo Alto participated in the multi-jurisdictional planning process that resulted in a Countywide Local Hazards Mitigation Plan (LHMP); this multi-jurisdictional plan has been approved by the State of California and the Federal Emergency Management Agency, and the Palo Alto Annex to this plan was adopted by the City Council on 16 October 2017.
+The City of Palo Alto participated in the multi-jurisdictional planning process that resulted in a Countywide Multi-Jurisdictional Hazard Mitigation Plan (MJMHP) this multi-jurisdictional plan has been approved by the State of California and the Federal Emergency Management Agency, and the Palo Alto Annex to this plan was adopted by the Council of the City of Palo Alto by resolution.

 Frequently Asked Questions (FAQs)